-- September 7, 2016 at 3:25 pm #10744646 people like it.Please wait...This is the official discussion thread for the cause Feline Hope Animal Shelter.
+- September 7, 2016 at 3:25 pm #10744646 people like it.Please wait...Like us, follow, & share:This is the official discussion thread for the cause Feline Hope Animal Shelter.
 Its EIN is 56-2082507 and it's a public charity based in Kitty Hawk, NC.
 Research more info about the cause on GuideStar and Charity Navigator.

-Feline Hope Animal Shelter provide spay, neuter, and medical assistance to Dare & Currituck counties in North Carolina to enable owners to keep their pets.
+Animal shelter offering spay, neuter, and medical aid to Dare & Currituck counties, NC, to help owners keep their pets.

 Feline Hope is near and dear to my heart.
 I have spent the summer volunteering weekly with them.
 This group on the Outer Banks works tirelessly trying to rescue Kittens and Cats, help injured kittens and cats and they have a large operation of Trap/Neuter/Release for the Feral Cats on the Island.